 Change In Project Director

-Notify Research Administration whenever there is to be a significant change in the level of participation by the project director or PI for a continuing period of three months or when an individual withdraws from the project entirely.
-The PI is to notify Research Administration no later than thirty days before the expected date of departure or change in participation level.
-If the PI withdraws, Research Administration will work with the Department Chair or Dean to attempt to identify an individual acceptable to the funding agency to continue the project.
-Research Administration will also notify the awarding agency of proposed alternative plans.
-If such arrangements are not acceptable to either Research Administration or the funding agency, the project may be terminated.
+Notify the Grants Management division whenever there is to be a significant change in the level of participation by the project director or PI for a continuing period of three months or when an individual withdraws from the project entirely.
+The PI is to notify the Grants Management division no later than thirty days before the expected date of departure or change in participation level.
+If the PI withdraws, the Grants Management division will work with the Department Chair or Dean to attempt to identify an individual acceptable to the funding agency to continue the project.
+The Grants Management division will also notify the awarding agency of proposed alternative plans.
+If such arrangements are not acceptable to either the Grants Management division or the funding agency, the project may be terminated.

 Considerations Not Involving Project Support